Mother of Georgia shooting suspect called school to warn of emergency, aunt says

 “It was just the greatest day ever,” Colin Gray said.

-There's no mention in the investigator's report and interview transcript of either Gray owning an assault-style rifle.
-When asked if his son had access to firearms, the father said yes.
-But he said the guns weren't kept loaded and insisted he had emphasized safety when teaching the boy to shoot.
+There’s no mention in the investigator’s report and interview transcript of either Gray owning an assault-style rifle.
+Asked if his son had access to firearms, the father said yes.
+But he said the guns weren’t kept loaded and insisted he had emphasized safety when teaching the boy to shoot.

 “He knows the seriousness of weapons and what they can do,” Gray said, “and how to use them and not use them.”